TomerFi/home-assistant-custom-components/README.md

 - *Working*: the sensor is being updated at this moment.
 - *Error...*: the api has encountered an error.
 - *Updated*: the sensor has finished updating.

 Any state besides *Updated* is rarely used and will probably add an error message in home assistant's logs.
-If so, please check the log and try to fix the error.
-If a a code modification is required please create a new issue.
+If so, please check the log and try to correct the error if its source is in the configration parameters.
+If a code modification is required please create a new issue.

 **Special Note**: The sensors will allways show the date and time for the next shabbat, unless the shabbat is now, and therefore the sensors will show the current shabbat date and time.